renannprado/renannprado.github.io/content/posts/hello-world.md

 ![Old Website Rendered](hello-world/old-website-rendered.png)

 I know, I know.
-This page is a ligitimate piece of ~~utter bullshit~~ art, and this kind of art can only be understood by those who have a pure heart and soul!
+This page is a legitimate piece of ~~utter bullshit~~ art, and this kind of art can only be understood by those who have a pure heart and soul!
 As you can see, I was not using any fancy blog generator like [:heart: hugo](https://gohugo.io).
 Even tough tools like [jekyll](https://jekyllrb.com/) exist for long time, I believe that in 2014 Hugo didn't exist yet, I'm not sure.